 Following Floyd’s arrest in 1991, Michael was placed in foster care where the couple who took him in tried to adopt him.
 However, for the umpteenth time, Floyd bizarrely escaped the clutches of the authorities and continued on his evil path.

 He stormed Michael’s school in September 1994 and took the boy and his principal at gunpoint.
-They escaped in the Principal’s truck but the latter was found duct taped and tied to a tree down a dirt road near the tree.
-Michael was not so lucky because he hasn’t been seen or heard from since he was kidnapped.
+They escaped in the Principal’s truck but the latter was found duct-taped and tied to a tree down a dirt road near the tree.
+Michael was not so lucky because he hadn’t been seen or heard from since he was kidnapped.

 Floyd, though, during an interview with the FBI in 2015 claimed he had shot Michael twice in the head and buried his body.
 However, when authorities arrived at the site where he claimed the body was buried, nothing was found, and that has relatively left a perpetual question mark about Michael’s whereabouts.